 These pants by Eddie Bauer have handy roll-up ankles so if you do get a bit warm, you can change them to the shorter length to allow your ankles to breathe.

-T-shirts can be layered in all weather situations, get one with moisture-wicking properties, like this Columbia t-shirt, to stay extra cool.
+T-shirts can be layered in all weather situations, get one with moisture-wicking properties, like this REI t-shirt, to stay extra cool.
 If it’s really warm out, a lightweight vest might be a good choice.
 In the afternoon as it cools, or if you’re in a shady region, a long-sleeved tee could be beneficial as it stops your exposed skin from getting a chill.

 You may also want to consider a fleece jacket as an additional layer, especially around sunrise and sunset, as the weather can change by a few degrees, no matter what the season.
 Fleece is super easy to roll up and stuff inside your backpack without worrying about it getting creased (you could even pop it in a packing cube).